A Large-Scale Database for Graph Representation Learning: MalNet for New Research Discoveries

 \subsection{Enabling New Discoveries}

 Current graph representation research uses datasets that are significantly smaller in scale, and much less diverse compared to \dataset.
 In light of this, we want to study what new discoveries can be made, that were previously not possible due to dataset limitations.
 For example, what is the impact of class imbalance and diversity in the classification process?
-How does dataset scale (i.e., number of graphs) impact performance?
-We synthesized our findings into the following 3 discoveries (D1-D3).
+We synthesized our findings into the following 2 major discoveries (D1-D2).

 \begin{enumerate}[topsep=2mm, itemsep=0mm, parsep=1mm, leftmargin=*, label=\textbf{D\arabic*.}]